Centralization Is A Fragile Thing

 Social resilience

-BlueSky is a decentralized social network that doesn’t feel like one.
+Bluesky is a decentralized social network that doesn’t feel like one.
 The initial experience is that of a more traditional centralized system - think of Twitter back when it was still sane.

 The architecture is gorgeous - there is no blockchain or global consensus involved, and it’s much closer to the web than anything else - but we unfortunately will not have time to go into the details (although I am happy to talk about any of these topics at length, so feel free to grab me after).

-Let’s first talk about some of the social problems that BlueSky aims to address.
+Let’s first talk about some of the social problems that Bluesky aims to address.

 Problem 1: Opaque Algorithms